-The College of Arts & Sciences at Appalachian State University is home to fifteen academic departments spanning the humanities, social sciences, and the mathematical and natural sciences.
+The College of Arts & Sciences at Appalachian State University is home to 16 academic departments spanning the humanities, social sciences, and the mathematical and natural sciences.
 The college is dedicated to providing instruction and research essential to the University's mission and seeks to cultivate the habits of inquiry, learning, and service among all its constituents.

 Computer science student to travel to Russia with language scholarship

 Computer science major, Brian Clee, received a U.S. Department of State Critical Language Scholarship to study Russian.
 Clee will spend the summer in Kazan in the Republic of Tartarstan, Russia, in a language immersion program.

 Clee will live with a host family and study with 14 other students during the 10 week program.
 He is the second Appalachian student selected to study in Russia,...